NeedsMoreGrey/DND/docs/rules/level-1-feat.md

 **Disadvantage**
 When a creature rolls a d20 for an attack roll against you, you can spend 1 Luck Point to impose Disadvantage on that roll.

+!!! note

+    This replaces the feat of the same name from the Player's Handbook (2014)

 ## Magic Initiate
 You gain the following benefits: